Skip to Content

 • Although Illinois stopped calling Sheridan Route 42 back in 1972, it remains a highway in all but name.

 Sheridan Road is also a major source of air pollution, with some of the worst ozone pollution in the entire city.
-In 2023, Northwestern University researchers found that Lake Michigan traps ozone precursors such as nitrogen oxide and volatile organic compounds leading to the bright yellow of high ozone levels that you see in the chart below.
+In 2023, Northwestern University researchers found that Lake Michigan traps ozone precursors such as nitrogen oxide and volatile organic compounds.
+High ozone levels are shown in yellow on the chart below.

 Chart from the Northwestern study.